Siphon880gh/ga4-nodejs-backend/context.md

-# Google Search Console CLI - Technical Context
+# Google Analytics 4 CLI - Technical Context

 ## Overview

-A Node.js application for querying Google Search Console data with OAuth2 authentication and optional BigQuery integration.
+A Node.js application for querying Google Analytics 4 data with OAuth2 authentication and optional BigQuery integration.
 Provides both interactive CLI and REST API interfaces with multi-user support and JWT authentication.

+**Migration Note**: This application has been migrated from Google Search Console (GSC) to Google Analytics 4 (GA4) for comprehensive web analytics.

 ## Tech Stack